freshworks/marketplace-sample-apps/Freshworks-Samples/Freshdesk/bookmark_tickets/README.md

-# Freshdesk Agent's Saved Tickets App
+# Freshdesk Bookmark Tickets App

 ## Description
-This app allows an agent to add tickets to current working list or the tickets he wants to visit later.
+This app allows an agent to bookmark tickets to visit later.

 ## App Demo